🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 ❌ Cons

-• Learning curve of 1–3 months for new users
+• Learning curve of one to three months for most users

-• Per-user pricing gets expensive for growing teams
+• Per-user pricing gets expensive as teams grow

 What is Keap?

-Keap is an all-in-one CRM and automation platform built for small businesses.
-It was formerly called Infusionsoft and rebranded in 2019.
+Keap is a CRM and business automation platform built for small businesses.

 Keap